ganelson/inform/notes/working_notes.md

 arisen for projects, which similarly have two different genres, because inbuild never needs to search for those as dependent parts of other projects.
 Well: if it ever does, it will now get that right.)

+Two further pieces of metadata are now meaningful.
+First, the extension can activate or deactivate language features.
+For example, this activates the feature `performance styles`:

+	{
+		"is": {
+			"type": "extension",
+			"title": "Bananas",
+			"author": "Graham Nelson",
+			"version": "2"
+		},
+		"activates": [ "performance styles" ]
+	}

+Note that if the language feature is one which drastically affects the way source text is broken up into sentences, this will not work as hoped, because the source text has already had to be broken up in order to find out which extensions are needed: so it's too late.

+More usefully, the extension can include its own private kits.

+	{
+		"is": {
+			"type": "extension",
+			"title": "Bananas",
+			"author": "Graham Nelson",
+			"version": "2"
+		},
+		"needs": [ {
+			"need": {
+				"type": "kit",
+				"title": "SoftFruitKit"
+			}
+		}
+	}

+Here, the kit `SoftFruitKit` is automatically merged into the build whenever the extension is included.
+Note that the search path used by Inform to find the definition of `SoftFruitKit` is limited to the extension directory itself: in other words, this feature can only be used to include private kits belonging to the extension.
+For example:

+	Graham Nelson
+		Bananas
+			extension-metadata.json
+			Inter
+				SoftFruitKit
+					...
+			Source
+				Bananas.i7x

+`SoftFruitKit` is then a kit like another, except that it cannot include further extensions, or (again) activate language features which affect how source text is broken into sentences.

+An extension can have multiple kits built in, or of course can have none.
+Note that merely placing a kit into the `Inter` subdirectory is not enough: the instruction that it is needed must appear in the JSON metadata as well.

+Inform automatically rebuilds private kits for extensions as needed if their compiled Inter binaries are out of date (or missing), as compared with their Inform 6-syntax source code.
+So in practice you can simply edit the source for an extension's private kit, click Go in the Inform app, and the kit will silently (assuming no errors occur) be rebuilt before the project goes on to be compiled.

 ### First evolution proposals implemented (9 October 2022)